-Angela has dedicated the last two decades to counseling and coaching executives, stressed out employees, and others around mindfulness and reducing stress, so that they may feel, and thus perform, at their best.
+Angela has dedicated the last two decades to counseling and coaching executives, stressed-out employees, and others around mindfulness and reducing stress, so that they may feel, and thus perform, at their best.

 She has developed and delivered numerous programs around her mission and message of mindfulness and living well, personally and professionally, to various audiences including corporations, conferences, and TEDx.
-In April 2017, she delivered a TEDx talk along with her husband Dennis called “Defusing Stress with Mindful Mojo.”
+In April 2017, she delivered a TEDx talk along with her husband Dennis called “Defusing Stress With Mindful Mojo.”

 Angela is a warm and engaging woman who delivers interactive and inspiring keynotes, corporate training, psychotherapy, and executive coaching.
-She brings the 3 Es’s to her work: energy, education, and expertise to deliver programs and services that have impact and create results.
-She has dedicated her life’s work to helping others lower stress, live more mindfully, and become their best selves.
+She brings the 3 Es’s to her work: energy, education, and expertise to deliver programs and services that have an impact and create results.
+She has dedicated her life’s work to helping others lower stress, lives more mindfully, and become their best selves.

 She is considered a human behavior expert with a background and experience the in business world combined with her education and expertise in psychology.
-Angela holds a MS in Counseling Psychology from Georgia Sate University.
+Angela holds an MS in Counseling Psychology from Georgia State University.
 She has worked in corporations in organizational development, corporate training, employee assistance programming, leadership development, management training, and stress management services.
 She is a certified coach through Lominger International.
-She is certified in organizational development through Linkeage.
+She is certified in organizational development through Linkage.
 Angela is also certified as a health coach through Emory University.
 She is passionate about her mission of helping others achieve their personal and professional goals.
 She has authored two books, CALM: Choosing to Live Mindfully (2011) and INSPIRED: 365 Days of Mindful Mojo (2018).

 As a calling of her heart, Angela has worked with cancer patients for over a decade.
 She founded the Mindfulness program at Chapman Cancer Wellness Piedmont Healthcare in 2006 and has been developing and delivering programs at the center several times a week since then.
 She also teaches programs on Integrative Medicine, Writing, Yoga, Positive Psychology, and Emotional Intelligence at the center.
 She has worked in the integrative medicine/integrative oncology field as a psychotherapist, program developer, and teacher for many years.
 In 2012, she made it her mission to travel the country teaching other healthcare professionals the importance of implementing mindfulness, compassion, and integrative medicine in the care of their patients and for themselves.